sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    * Replace all `docker kill` commands with corresponding `system container kill` commands, with an option to skip any updates.
    * kubelet config/context, kube certs/keys and, /etc/sonic/kube_admin.conf  needs to be carried over to the new image.
    * Carry the .service & bash scripts created for kube only features to new image.
-   * Ensure all kube managed features have local images.
-      * If not, tag the currently downloaded image appropriately
    * Ensure all kube managed features are enabled to fallback to local image.